AshwinAnand868/portfolio/README.md

 Gratitude: Includes links to resources used, expressing appreciation.

 # Note on Responsiveness
-Currently optimized for desktop; plans for full responsiveness in the works.
+Currently optimized for desktop; plans for full responsiveness in the future.